troglobit/sntpd/README.md

 was good for local Ethernet hardware a few years ago.
 If it is set too high, you will get a lot of "inconsistent" lines in the log file when time locking (`-l` switch).
 The only true future-proof value is 0, but that will cause the local time to wander more than it should.
-I use 200 on my workstation.
+Setting it to 200 is recommended on an end client.

-The `test.dat` file has 200 lines of sample output.
-Its first few lines, with the output column headers that are shown when the -d option is chosen, are:
+The `test.dat` file that is part of the source distribution has 200 lines of sample output.
+Its first few lines, with the output column headers that are shown when the `-d` option is chosen, are:

       day    second   elapsed    stall      skew  dispersion  freq 36765 00180.386    1398.0     40.3  953773.9       793.5  -1240000